-Safety: As with its InStep brethren, the Street Rod Pedal car is constructed from solid steel and painted with a lead-free paint, offering a fume free ride and a durable design.
+Safety: As with its InStep brethren, the Street Rod Pedal car is constructed from solid steel and painted with lead-free paint, offering a fume-free ride and a durable design.
 It also offers the freedom of easy-to-use functional steering.

 Style: Black in the back.
 Flames in the front.
 This little hotrod is so hot, you might have to buy the InStep Fire Truck just to make sure it doesn’t burn down the whole neighborhood.
 All joking aside though, this little pedal car should only be bought for the coolest dudes and dudettes.
 With its retro style and its chrome-plated hubcaps, your neighbors won’t know what to do when they see your little speed demon rolling down the road.